Call one of our locations now!

 Stay Upright

+Maintaining an upright position for a minimum of four hours after treatment is a crucial part of the aftercare instructions for Botox.
 This FDA-approved injectable treatment, used as an effective treatment for the appearance of wrinkles and frown lines, works by blocking nerve impulses to the correct muscles, reducing muscle activity and preventing the muscles from contracting.

 Keep Hydrated

 Hydration is a fundamental aspect of maintaining healthy skin, especially in the hours after treatment with Botox.
-Following your minimally-invasive treatment, it’s vital to ensure you’re consuming an adequate amount of water.
+Following your minimally invasive treatment, it’s vital to ensure you’re consuming an adequate amount of water.

 This not only aids in keeping your skin well-hydrated, contributing to a youthful appearance but also plays a significant role in flushing any toxins from your body.